News

 TERN at ESAus20

 With this year’s Ecological Society of Australia conference just started, we take the opportunity to highlight some TERN-related activities during the event.
-Learn how to publish your research data via TERN; join the citizen science symposium, or Zoom into one of a number of exciting talks by TERN staff and stakeholders.
+Learn how to publish your environmental data via TERN; join the citizen science symposium, or Zoom into one of a number of exciting talks by TERN staff and stakeholders.

 Understanding ecological extremes: mechanisms for recovery and resilience’ is the theme of this year’s annual online conference of the Ecological Society of Australia (ESA) from 30 November to 4 December.